Access to Rooms & Removal of Prohibited Items

 The university prohibits potentially injurious or damaging activities inside the living areas, including, but not limited to, playing with balls, practicing golf, throwing Frisbees, using skateboards and riding bicycles.
 Hallways must be kept clear of boxes or furniture for fire safety.

 University housing is closed for the Christmas break at 12:00 noon the day after the last day of finals.
-Students must checkout and return their key to their RA before they leave for Christmas break.
+Students must check out and return their keys to their RA before they leave for Christmas break.
 Failure to turn in their key before they leave will result in a fine of $50.
 Residents can check back into housing and get their key for the spring semester at the Campus Life office no earlier than 10:00 a.m. the day before classes start.

 Students receive keys from the Residence Life/Housing Office at move-in time.
 Report any lost key to Residence Life immediately.
 If a key is lost and must be replaced residents are charged a $50 fee for replacement costs.
 The fee is to be paid in the Business Office and the receipt brought to Residence Life.

 For safety and security reasons, students are asked not to attach keys to an identification card, and they are not permitted to lend out their keys to someone else.
 Theft of keys is a serious offense and will result in disciplinary action.
-If student is locked out of his or her room, he or she can gain access by calling the Department Security at ext.
+If a student is locked out of his or her room, he or she can gain access by calling the Department Security at ext.
 2298.
 There is a $25 charge for this service.
 Students will be required to show an ID in order to gain access to their rooms.
 Resident Assistants do not have master keys and will not have the ability to open student rooms.

-Laundry facilities are available in Strasbourg and Kriegbaum basements, the HH 3, TH 3, TH 11 garages, WIL 117, WIL 131, as well as each floor of East Hall.
+Laundry facilities are available in Strasbourg and Kriegbaum basements, the HH 3, TH 3, garages, WIL 112, 117, 131, as well as each floor of Jost Hall.
 Machines in need of repair should be reported to the Director of Residence Life and Housing at ext.
-7115.
+5696.
 Please report any overflowing of water to Facilities Management immediately at ext.
 2089.